petros-d/docs/cloud/create-project.md

 :::caution

-If you’re running the Astronomer CLI with [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) enabled in Docker, you may see an error (`buildkit not supported by daemon`).
+If you’re running the Astronomer Cloud CLI with [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) enabled in Docker, you may see an error (`buildkit not supported by daemon`).
 Learn more in [this forum post](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857).

 :::